Large areas of London to go 'car-free' as Mayor plots green Covid-19 recovery

 Transport for London says it is 'determined' to keep gains seen for air pollution and safer streets over past two months after lockdown measures ease

-Sadiq Khan has today announced plans to transform parts of central London into "one of the largest car-free zones in any capital city in the world", as part of sweeping set of measures to support safer walking and cycling for workers and citizens as the battle against coronavirus continues.
+Sadiq Khan has today announced plans to transform parts of central London into "one of the largest car-free zones in any capital city in the world", as part of a sweeping set of measures to support safer walking and cycling for workers as the battle against coronavirus continues.

 The Mayor of London said the plans would create more space for social distancing to assist people returning to work in the centre of the city, with some streets restricted to walking and cycling only, and others limited to buses as well as pedestrians in order to boost "safe and sustainable travel".